Content Warning official header art with masked creators filming monsters under neon light.

 1. R.E.P.O.

 This is the closest overall recommendation.
 It keeps the short-run storytelling, the visible physics mistakes, and the sense that a round can be entertaining even when the team completely loses control.
 The main difference is that R.E.P.O. pushes harder on fear and pressure than Content Warning.
+If your group is explicitly comparing these two, the faster tie-breaker is R.E.P.O. vs Content Warning.

 Best for: groups that want the nearest all-around follow-up with a little more intensity.